 Building Officials, architects and homeowners all depend on certification labels to know that fenestration products are specification/building code or energy incentive program compliant.

 Both US states and Canadian provinces adopt building codes that specify minimum energy performance requirements for fenestration products using NFRC certified ratings based on the climate zone where the product will be installed.
 US fenestration energy performance requirements are found in the International Residential Code (IRC) or the International Building Code (IBC).
-Consult this list of IRC/IBC adoptions by state to find which code revisions are applicable in your market region.
+Consult this list of IRC/IBC adoptions by jurisdiction to find which code revisions are applicable in your market region.